Well into its fifth generation, the BMW M5 is a high-performance luxury sedan that sits on top of the 5-Series lineup.

 Power is sent to the rear wheels via a seven-speed dual-clutch automatic transmission, but a six-speed manual is available as a no cost option.
 Equipped with the dual-clutch, the M5 sprints from zero to 62 mph in 4.4 seconds and continues on to a top speed that is electronically limited to 155 mph.

 The M5 is 30 percent more fuel efficient than its V10-powered predecessor thanks to its downsized engine and numerous EfficientDynamics upgrades like an automatic start/stop system and brake energy regeneration.
+It returns 14 mpg in the city and 20 mpg on the highway.

 The rear differential's locking level can be varied from zero to 100 percent depending on the driver's demands.
 This works with a M-specific steering calibration and the car's Dynamic Damper Control to improve grip in both on-road and on-track situations.